t-d-k/LibreCrypt/docs/FAQ.md

 <a name="be"></a>
 *Q: Why do I need Administrator rights to install DoxBox?*

-*A:* This is probably the most common FAQ with respect to OTFE systems.
+*A:* This is probably the most common FAQ with respect to transparant encryption systems.

-In order for most (if not all) OTFE systems to operate, they require the use of "kernel mode drivers" to carry out drive emulation.
+In order for any transparant encryption system to operate, it requires the use of "kernel mode drivers" to carry out drive emulation.

 A "kernel mode driver" is special piece of software which operates at a very low-level within your computer's operating system.
 As such, it can do pretty much **anything** to your system - including carrying out privileged actions that normal users are not allowed to do (e.g. formatting your HDD).
 Because of this, Microsoft Windows only allows users with Administrator rights to install such drivers.

 *NOTE:* Administrator rights are **not** required in order to use DoxBox once installed.

  To access an encrypted volume on a PC which **doesn't** have DoxBox installed, and on which you **don't** have Administrator privileges, please use DoxBox Explorer.